oraclekid12/rulebook2024/content.md

 are drawn during the game (see Game Setup, Drawing cards and Influence Phase).
 Library cards drawn are moved to their owner's hand.
 Crypt cards drawn are moved to their owner's uncontrolled region (see Play Area).

-> **DECK CONSTRUCTION**\
-> Each Methuselah must have at least 12 cards in their crypt and
-> between 60 and 90 cards in their library.
-There is no maximum limit
-> on the number of cards Methuselahs can have in their crypt.\
-> A Methuselah can include any number of copies of a given card in
-> either their library or crypt within the limits indicated above.\
-> Each vampire belongs to a specific **group**, identified by a number
-> above the upper left corner of the text box.
-A Methuselah's crypt
-> must be built using vampires from a single group or from two
-> consecutive groups.

 **Counters:** Counters are an integral part of the game.
 Each Methuselah needs about 40 counters: 30 for their starting pool and extra counters, to represent the blood bank.
 The counters used to represent pool, blood